Louisblack/IoT_with_Node/readme.md

 Be aware that we now have a few different versions of the Raspberry Pi.
 Pin configuration may be different across different models.

-To connect the LED to the GPIO pins I'm using a breadboard, jumper cables and a resister which are all available on eBay for very little money.
+To connect the LED to the GPIO pins I'm using a breadboard, jumper cables and a resistor which are all available on eBay for very little money.
 The IR motion sensor was also bought from eBay - just search Raspberry Pi PIR sensor.

 You can buy Raspberry Pi starter kits which bundle together a few different components but these can be a little expensive compared to buying the bits seperately.
-Although you do end up with bags of hundreds of LEDs and resisters...
+Although you do end up with bags of hundreds of LEDs and resistors...

 ## Further reading